Orange-OpenSource/Fossology-Docker-Deploy-Scripts/Readme.md

 - `docker-backup.sh`: Performs DB and data backup according to the current configuration
 - `setup-backup-crontab.sh`: Configures or update a CRONTAB entry to perform backup

-## Maintenance scripts
+## Other scripts

+Other helper scripts:
 - `docker-nuke-all.sh` : Destroy all Fossology related containers and volumes
    - Asks for confirmation, and will refuse to execute unless the `fossology_environment` config entry is set to `preproduction`.
 - `maintenance_get-user-list.sh` : List users from the DB
 - `maintenance_give-admin-power.sh` : Set Admin rights to the given username
-- `maintenance_force-default-agents.sh` : Set default agent list for all users
+- `maintenance_force-default-agents.sh` : Modifies the database to set the list of auto-selected agents when uploading a new upload.

-## Additional ca-certificates
+## SSL Certificates

-Additional ca-certificates are copied inside the Docker container.

-The certificates need to be copies in the `resources/ca-certificates` folder
+SSL certificates found in `resources/ca-certificates` will be injected in the Docker container, via the `setup-certificates.sh` script.